Have you ever heard about Cannabis Coconut Oil and its benefits?

 Why is that so?
 Well, it is no fluke, let’s look at some facts:

 - Coconut oil has a really high concentration of fatty acids that make it easy to create better binding agents for cannabinoids.
-This means that coconut oil has a far much better ability to retain more cannabinoids during extraction which translate to medically efficient products.
+This means that coconut oil has a far much better ability to retain more cannabinoids during extraction which translates to medically efficient products.

 - Coconut oil is also known to provide health benefits with acids such as Lauric acid which creates an antimicrobial compound known as monoglyceride when digested.